DigiCare Insurance

 Bottom Line

-Plan A immigration insurance in Cyprus costs €170 per person per year until age 70, and €270 per person per year for ages 70 and over.
-The cover is regulated and identical across all licensed insurers, so the price tag is essentially fixed at those two numbers.
-Compared to the alternatives a Cyprus resident might consider, private health insurance from €300 to €5,000 per year, travel insurance from €30 to €80 per short trip, or third-party car insurance from €180 per year, Plan A is the cheapest mandatory policy on the list.
+Plan A immigration insurance in Cyprus is age-banded: €150 per person per year under 62, €210 at 62–64, €245 at 65–69, €270 at 70–74, €315 at 75–79, and €430 at 80+.
+The cover itself is regulated and identical across licensed insurers; only the premium varies by age and family size.
+Compared to the alternatives a Cyprus resident might consider, private health insurance from €300 to €5,000 per year, travel insurance from €30 to €80 per short trip, or third-party car insurance from €180 per year, Plan A is still the cheapest mandatory policy on the list.

 If you are non-EU and applying for a residence permit in Cyprus, the practical question is not how to find a lower Plan A price, it is how to get a compliant Plan A certificate stamped and emailed before your immigration appointment.
 Pick a Cyprus-licensed insurer or broker with a same-day workflow, file the certificate, and move on.